Hunter Dozier Player Props: Royals vs. Twins

 - The Twins gave up 184 total home runs last season (1.1 per game) to rank 21st in baseball.

-- Gray will take the mound to start for the Twins, his first this season.
+- Ryan will take the mound to start for the Twins, his first of the season.

-- The 33-year-old right-hander last appeared Monday, Sept.
-19 against the Cleveland Guardians, when he started and went two innings.
+- The 26-year-old right-hander started and threw six scoreless innings when he last appeared on Friday, Sept.
+30 against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.